How to Make Strawberry Jam

 Refrigerator Strawberry Jam

-So when you are done spooning your strawberry jam into clean jars, you can store it in the refrigerator for up to a month.
+Instead of canning, when you are done spooning your strawberry jam into clean jars, you can store it in the refrigerator for up to a month.
 It might keep longer if you are diligent about using only clean utensils to scoop out the jam.
-Food starts to deteriorate more quickly if you get other foods mixed in – so avoid sticking a knife with bread crumbs or a smear of butter into the jar.
-Your jam will last longer!
+Food starts to deteriorate more quickly if you get other foods mixed in, so avoid sticking a knife with breadcrumbs or a smear of butter into the jar.
+Your homemade jam will last longer!

 How to Use Strawberry Jam

-Of course you will want to spread it on toast, English muffins, crumpets, croissants, scones, biscuits, muffins of any kind, bagels, etc., etc. But you also will want to stir some into plain yogurt, and spread some on warm pancakes or waffles.
-It makes a lovely addition to a graze or cheese board (and when you tell people it’s homemade you will see some true respect in their eyes!).
+Of course, you will want to spread it on toast, English muffins, crumpets, croissants, scones, biscuits, muffins of any kind, bagels, etc., etc. But you also will want to stir some into plain yogurt and spread some on warm pancakes or bubble waffles.
+It makes a lovely addition to a cheese or graze board (and when you tell people it’s homemade, you will see some true respect in their eyes!).

 Strawberry Jam